Title and statement of responsibility area

 Fonds accessioned in 1981.
 Materials donated by Clayton J. Myers of Halifax.

 Scope and content

-This fonds consists of diaries; correspondence; manuscripts of articles, books and sermons; published works; research files and class notes; scrapbooks; an assortment of personal materials; and photographs.
+Fonds comprises William Myer's diaries, correspondence, manuscripts of articles, books and sermons, published works, research files and class notes; scrapbooks, and photographs.

 Immediate source of acquisition

 There are no access restrictions on these materials.
 All materials are open for research.

 Materials do not circulate and must be used in the Archives and Special Collections Reading Room.
 Materials may be under copyright.
 Contact departmental staff for guidance on reproduction.